Cartesius1644/cartesius1644.github.io/_posts/2020-9-6-Smoluchowski.md

 ## References

-1. Feynman, R. (n.d.).
+1. Feynman, R. (1964).
 The Feynman lectures on Physics VOL. III Ch.
 16: The dependence of Amplitudes on position.
 Retrieved March 30, 2021, from https://www.feynmanlectures.caltech.edu/III_16.html
 2. Baggott, J. E. (1993).
 The meaning of quantum theory: A guide for students of chemistry and physics.
 Oxford: Oxford University Press.
 3. Smoluchowski coagulation equation.
 (2020, October 16).
 Retrieved March 30, 2021, from https://en.wikipedia.org/wiki/Smoluchowski_coagulation_equation
 4. Law of mass action.
 (2021, March 14).
 Retrieved March 30, 2021, from https://en.wikipedia.org/wiki/Law_of_mass_action